garybgenett/gary-os/README.md

 Once a [Filesystem] is loaded, directories are unpacked as specified in 'Package Directories' above, and '/init' on the target filesystem is booted.
-The majority of Linux kernel modules will be loaded after this point, so it is important that the [Filesystem] has a '/lib\*/modules' directory which matches the GaryOS [Kernel] version.
+The majority of Linux kernel modules will be loaded after this point, so it is important that the [Filesystem] has a '/lib64/modules' directory which matches the GaryOS [Kernel] version.
+There is a 'packdir' archive of this directory in [Downloads].

 The final in-memory filesystem is mounted on the backend at '/.overlay', so it can be resized after boot using something like 'mount -o remount,size=6144m